eecd-design/conditions-for-success_middle/src/content/components/professional-learning-communities/reflectionQuestion.md

-How effectively do our Professional Learning Communities (PLCs) function to ensure shared responsibility for learning?
+How effectively do our PLCs function to ensure shared responsibility for learning?